bas1c1/Go-Script/README.md

 <h1>This is programming language named "Onion"</h1>
 </div>

-Onion is a dynamic and fast programming language for creating versatile and fast applications!
+Onion is a dynamically typed and fast general purpose programming language for creating versatile and fast applications!
 It is currently under active development, but it is already ready for use!

 <h1 align="center"> Features </h1>